IBM/tririga-occupancy/README.md

 </p>

 Return to the "Tools" section a final time, and select "Web View Designer".
 The name entered in the previous steps can go into the "Name", and "ID" fields.
-The "Exposed Name" field will need to include a underscore, we'll use "tut-occupancy" in this case.
+The "Exposed Name" field will need to include an underscore, we'll use "tut-occupancy" in this case.

 <p align="center">
 <img src="https://i.imgur.com/DXp1OYC.png" height="200" width="600" />